plausible/docs/docs/stats-api.md

 [Pageview goals](/pageview-goals) are a convenient way to see pageviews for a specific page path in the Plausible dashboard.
 To filter by a pageview goal in Stats API, simply use a filter like this: `event:page==/your-page`.
 As in your dashboard, you can use [wildcards](/pageview-goals#pageview-goals-support-wildcards) like `event:page==/blog**` to represent pageview goals that match with multiple paths.

+It is currently not possible to combine wildcards and `|` in the same query.

 ## Endpoints

 ### GET /api/v1/stats/realtime/visitors